MrBliz/blizard.io_old/input/posts/deploying-a-wyam-site-using-azure-devops-to-netlify.md

 From the menu on the right, select 'clone' and give the cloned pipeline a new name.
 I added the name of the branch on the end of mine.

 If you click on the first step of the pipeline.
 If you haven't renamed it, it will probably be called 'Get Sources'.
-We need to change the branch that the build will get it's changes from to staging.
+We need to change the branch that the build will get its changes from to staging.

-Next click on the variables tab, and change the netlifySiteId variable to the new API ID for your staging site.
+Next click on the variables tab, and change the `netlifySiteId` variable to the new API ID for your staging site.

 Save and Queue a build, and you should see your new changes propagated.